tmthyln/iris/README.md

-# Iris - an attempt to create an RSS aggregator
+# Iris - a simple opinionated feed aggregator

 Due to the decommissioning of Google Podcasts in April 2024, this is my attempt to create a replacement podcast aggregator.